Make-School-Courses/Core-Google-and-Stack-Overflow/README.md

     frame #54: 0x00007fff9590a235 libdyld.dylib`start + 1
 ```

+**Exercise**

+Imagine you have to solve a problem and need to search for information
+that will help.

 Try these searches.
-Imagine you want to:
+Imagine you want to randomize an array of
+objects and you need the process to be as unpredicatble as possible.

+Split into teams, each team searches for one of the ideas below.

 1. Learn how to rearrange the elements of an collection?
 2. Understand how random are random numbers?